 The sales process is a framework in which your sales reps can follow to move clients from prospects to closed customers.
 It consists of several repeatable steps that are used to move a sale to closing.
 It is different from a sales methodology as this looks at how you make a sale and focuses on one aspect of the sales process.

-What are the four steps in the sales process?
+What are the five steps in the sales process?

 STEP 1: Prospecting